autodesk-platform-services/aps-aecdm-tutorial/Connecting with Viewer and Advanced Queries/index.md

 }
 ```

-The variables would be the same.
+The variables remain the same.

 ### Versioning

 If you need to retrieve the elements from a specific version, that's also possible with the `elementsByDesignAtVersion` query.
-The query would be just like the snipet below:
+The query would be just like the snippet below:

 ```js
 query GetDuctsFromDesignAtVersion($designId: ID!, $elementsFilter: String!, $versionNumber: Int!) {